dexiouz/Setup-firebase-perf/index.md

 I need to fix this before proceeding to set up performance monitor for android.
 Any one got an idea?
 I guess it's related to `firebase analytics`.

 This is a hard one.
-So after a lot of looking around github issues and stackoverflow without success, I decided to: Delete the current `"@react-native-firebase/analytics": "^10.4.0"`, and reinstall latest firebase analytics with
+So after a lot of looking around github issues and stackoverflow without success, I decided to: Delete the current `"@react-native-firebase/analytics": "^10.4.0"` from `package.json` and reinstall latest firebase analytics with

 ```sh
 $ npm i @react-native-firebase/analytics
 ```

-This pushed the version to `12.0.0`.
+This pushed the version to `12.1.0`.

 I then ran
 ```